garrandall/popular-music-data/tracks/i-don-t-wanna-fight-tina-turner.md

 Let it go, let it go, let it go
 Let it go, let it go, let it go
-Hmm, so let it go
+Hm, so let it go